Breaking News | Asian shares mixed as Biden nears victory in U.S. election

 On Wall Street, the Dow Jones Industrial Average climbed 1.95 per cent on Thursday, the S&P 500 index also added 1.95 per cent and the tech-heavy Nasdaq rose nearly 2.6 per cent.

-Biden gained further ground in Georgia and Pennsylvania on Thursday as President Donald Trump’s leads dwindled in the key battleground states. (dpa/NAN)
+Mr Biden gained further ground in Georgia and Pennsylvania on Thursday as President Donald Trump’s leads dwindled in the key battleground states.

 Comments